jorge-crespo-cedeno/RoboND-Perception-Project/writeup.md

 Finally, to achieve these results, it was not enough a pass through filter in the z direction.
 Since there are two baskets, part of them was captured by the camera, and the clustering step grouped them as separate objects.
 Then the support vector machine recognized them as objects that were used to train it.
 To sove this issue, a pass through filter in the y direction was added, to keep the object just on top of the table, and to remove the portion of the baskets that were captured by accident.

+The output_3.yaml file can be found in the pr2_robot/scripts directory.